elenderg/PAL-1000/instruções de compilação.md

 53. And that's about it for this step.
 Let's run it as see what we've got.
 Press CTRL-R.

 54. Now we're in the blue.
 Find and open the daughter's six files, then execute the List command (CTRL-L).
-The compile will still abort with our "I'm not old enough to make babies" message, but this time a listing file will be created.
+The compile will still abort with our "_I'm not old enough to make babies_" message, but this time a listing file will be created.

-55. On the far right tab, open up the daughter's directory, find the file with the ".lst" extension, and double-click it.
+55. On the far right tab, open up the daughter's directory, find the file with the "_.lst_" extension, and double-click it.
 You should see something like this at the top...

 `COMPILE ABORTED - LISTING INCOMPLETE`